 - 1x points on all remaining purchases

-Not entering the code for either card means you only get the standard bonus miles after your first card purchase.
-Both bonuses are very easy to earn.
-Don’t ignore one of the easiest ways to earn points and miles for travel.
+Both bonuses are very easy to earn and have some of the easiest ways to earn points and miles for travel.

 United Explorer Card

-- 2x miles on United purchases, restaurants, and hotels
+- 2x miles on United purchases, restaurants (including eligible delivery services), and hotels

 - Free first checked bag for you and one travel companion